rochester-rcl/rochester-rcl.github.io/index.md

 To see a step-by-step guide to build your own site, go to the [research](/research) section.
-  There you'll find a basic ['Getting Started' guide](/blog/getting-started) that will help you create your new site, and a more [advanced tutorial](/blog/make-it-yours) showing you how to customize it.
+  There you'll find a basic ['Getting Started' guide](/blog/getting-started) that will help you create your new site.

+## Customizing Your Site

+We also have a more [advanced tutorial](/blog/make-it-yours) showing you how to customize your copy with different colors, pages, content, and more.